Operations & supply chain management

-Together with Peter Flett, Robert is interested in practical research into project management.
+Robert is interested in practical research into project management.
 Working with Ann Hou he also has an interest in the effective implementation of modern ERP systems.

 Members of the optimisation group are interested in developing theory and solution methods for challenging optimisation problems stemming from various applications that include transportation and logistics eg developing routing strategies for urban delivery companies or planning freight transportation on railways.